 Other Organization That We Support With Our Time and Money

-Our church directly supports many local projects that help Las Cruces and southern New Mexico.
-We offer financial and volunteer support to the programs listed below.
+In addition, we support other local projects that help Las Cruces and southern New Mexico.
+Our members offer financial and volunteer support to the programs listed below.

 Community of Hope